wawa1111/issa_hack/RENDER_DEPLOY.md

 Add these three environment variables in the Render dashboard:

 1. **GEMINI_API_KEY**
-   - Value: Your Gemini API key
+   - Value: Your Gemini API key (get it from https://makersuite.google.com/app/apikey)
-   - Example: `AIzaSyBh2WrdSXTMW6Mrc0ZGz75sWOsgeP3GMa4`
+   - **Important:** Never commit API keys to git.
+Only set them in Render dashboard.

 2. **SUPABASE_URL**
    - Value: Your Supabase project URL